100+ Examples of Hard Skills for Your Resume

 Highlighting hard skills under each of your past positions allows you to demonstrate the development and improvement of your skills over time - something that’s always desirable to potential employers!

 If your skills and qualifications are more of a focal point than your work history, consider using the functional resume format.
 With this style of resume, your skills are placed above your work experience.
-A functional resume ensures that hiring managers can quickly scan your hard skills and see that you are a good candidate for the job.

 You can also highlight your hard skills at the top of a reverse chronological resume by including them in your resume headline or resume summary statement.